Column 2005-4-14 Commentary

 For instance, there's the case of Bolton.
 Apparently, it's nonsense to say that Bolton doesn't believe in the U.N.
 I wonder how Brooks explains this statement, then?
 “It is a big mistake for us to grant any validity to international law even when it may seem in our short-term interest to do so—because, over the long term, the goal of those who think that international law really means anything are those who want to constrict the United States.”
 Or how about this one: "The Secretariat building in New York has 38 stories.
 If it lost ten stories, it wouldn't make a bit of difference."
 Sure seems like Bolton doesn't really believe in the U.N. all that much.
 Or how about this: "If I were redoing the security council today, I'd have one permanent member because that's the real reflection of the distribution of power in the world."
 Brooks began his career with Jesse Helms, another notable U.N.-basher, so this is hardly surprising.
 But it is hardly the only reason why Bolton's nomination has garnered so much opposition.
 For instance, Bolton says that he opposes negotiations with rogue states: "I don't do carrots."
 In fact, he very nearly completely undermined the opening of the six-party talks with North Korea by giving an inflammatory, though true, speech that was not approved by the State Department or the State Department's chief North Korean envoy, Jack Pritchard.
 The North Koreans responded with a statement in which Bolton was referred to as "scum", and Pritchard was treated to a tirade by the North Korean envoys.
 Pritchard responded by reiterating that only the President and the Secretary of State could make U.S. policy, which salvaged the talks, but when Bolton found out that Pritchard had not defended him, he was infuriated and pressed for Pritchard to be fired.
 It should be mentioned that his was only part of a pattern of Bolton undermining American policy towards North Korea.
 Less than a month later, Pritchard stepped down, only days before the talks were set to begin.
 It could be a coincidence, but Bolton was undoubtedly close to the President: he worked for Bush and Cheney in the 2000 campaign, and was a big enough player to be sent to Miami-Dade County to stop the counting of ballots.
 And Bolton has a history of attacking people who opposed him: in 2002, when the chief bioweapons analyst for the State Departent prevented him from claiming in a speech that Cuba had a bioweapons program because the evidence was too shaky Bolton attempted to have the analyst fired.
 Unsurprisingly, Bolton also has a history of pushing shaky intelligence: he was one of the main forces behind the claim that Iraq was attempting to obtain uranium from Niger.
 Furthermore, Bolton has been described an "anti-diplomat" and as a "kiss-up, kick-down" person by former State Department officials.
 The one good thing that can be said for Bolton is that he's consistent: sadly, he's consistently crazy.

-a world of separate nations, living by the law of the jungle, will inevitably be a violent world."
+Of course, Brooks doesn't even bother trying to address the above body of evidence.
+Instead, he invents some people who, frustrated by the difficulties of imposing an immediate world government, have decided to go at piece by piece by, shockingly, trying to impose a few basic rules on the world.
+These crazy people believe that "a world of separate nations, living by the law of the jungle, will inevitably be a violent world."
 In order to avoid this situation, they champion creeping institutions like the ICC, which is so dangerous to sovereignty that its charter was copied wholesale to provide the basis of the Iraq Special Tribunal that will try Saddam.
 First of all, it seems pretty obvious that a world of separate nations living by the law of the jungle will indeed be pretty violent.
 A cursory glance at history should confirm this.
 What people are actually saying is that the community of nations is much like a community of ordinary people: it needs rules to keep it in order.
 Brooks believes this too, he just thinks that there should be only one rule: you do what the U.S. tells you, or we overthrow your government in the name of freedom.
 Brooks and all the neocons who think that the U.S. needs to project its power in the name of democracy are firm believers in "global governance", they just feel that the U.S. needs to provide governance to the globe rather than having the governance be provided by some wimpy consensus.
 Also, it should be noted that exactly nobody treats General Assembly resolutions as an emerging body of interational law.
 Hardly anybody even knows what the General Assembly does, since it's entirely meaningless.
 If Brooks had said Security Council resolutions, he might have a point, but that's what happens when you dash off your columns in a quarter of an hour.
 Anyway, since all Security Council resolutions have the U.S. imprimatur, it's unclear why Brooks would oppose them.

-there is no global democracy, no sense of common peoplehood and trust."
+Having established his global government-pushing straw men, Brooks proceeds to list five reasons why Americans will never accept global government.
+The first one is reasonable, though Brooks presents it strangely: he says that Americans will never accept global government because it is undemocratic.
+This suggests that global government is inherently undemocratic, an obviously ridiculous notion.
+What he really means is that "there is no global democracy, no sense of common peoplehood and trust."
 This is completely true and is the main reason why nobody is pushing for a global government.
 After making this fairly reasonable statement, Brooks lets his fears of black helicopters take over and devotes the rest of the column to stupidity and outright falsehoods.
 His second reason why Americans will never accept a global government falls in the former category: he asserts that it invariably involves corruption because of a "lack of democratic accountability."
 This is exactly backwards, of course: the corruption occurs, at least in part, because the U.N., not being a government, has no accountability at all.
 Were the U.N. to become an actual government, democratic accountability would be introduced and corruption would be reduced, though, of course, not eliminated, as a brief inspection of Tom DeLay's record would reveal.

 His third reason is an outright lie: "we love our Constitution and will never grant any other law supremacy over it."
 Brooks may not realize it, but there are already international institutions in place that impose international laws that take supremacy over the constitution.
 Those institutions are the WTO and NAFTA, and I'm sure that Brooks strongly supported U.S. entry into both of them.
 Instances of NAFTA or the WTO overruling U.S. laws are extremely numerous, but apparently David Brooks hasn't heard of any of them.
 Of course, that's one of the problems with writing your columns in 15 minutes: it cuts down on your research time, leaving you unable to establish whether or not your assertions are actually backed up by any facts.
 On the other hand, it may be that Brooks doesn't mind if laws establishing labor or environmental methods are overruled at the behest of business groups, even if it comes via an extra-Constitutional mechanism such as the WTO.
 Also, it should be noted that the authority granted to the Internation Criminal Court is hardly sloppy.
 And Europhobic Brooks can't resist the temptation to get in a dig at Europeans for allowing "transnational organizations to overrule [their] own laws, regulations and precedents."
 Perhaps Brooks simply hasn't heard of the European Parliament or the European Constitution, which are designed to include the "laws, regulations, and precedents" of the member states, standardize them, and add democratic accountability to the whole structure?